Alcohol licensing laws of the United Kingdom: Off-licence

 Off-licence (sometimes known as off-sales or informally offie) is a term used in the United Kingdom and Ireland for a shop licensed to sell alcoholic beverages for consumption off the premises, as opposed to a bar or public house, which is licensed for consumption at the point of sale (on-licence).
 The term also applies to the licence granted to the establishment itself.

-Off-licences typically are specialist shops, convenience stores, parts of supermarkets and attached to bars and pubs.
+Off-licences are typically specialist shops, convenience stores, parts of supermarkets and attached to bars and pubs.
 Prices are usually substantially lower than in bars or pubs.

-In the United Kingdom, the "off-licence" status of a shop could once be used as a device to circumvent restrictive trading laws, particularly those concerning Sunday trading.
-Depending on local by-laws, shops might be either required to close at 12noon once a week, or else not be allowed to trade in the evening.
+In the United Kingdom, the off-licence status of a shop could once be used as a device to circumvent restrictive trading laws, particularly those concerning Sunday trading.
+Depending on local by-laws, shops might either be required to close at midday once a week or else not be allowed to trade in the evening.
 Shops with an off-licence made their hours similar to those of public houses, opening during lunch hours and from early evening to the mandatory closing time, usually 10:30pm or 11:00pm.
 The Sunday Trading Act 1994 exempted liquor stores (and any shops that sells alcohol) from its effects.
-The mandatory closing time for any licensed liquor stores are regulated by Licensing Act 2003 instead.
+The mandatory closing time for any licensed liquor stores is regulated by Licensing Act 2003 instead.

 During the COVID-19 pandemic in the United Kingdom, all pubs closed during the lockdown from 20 March 2020.
 However, on 25 March, off-licences were added to the list of essential businesses allowed to stay open, also enabling pubs and brewery taprooms with licences to sell beer for home consumption to offer takeaway sales and home deliveries.